-• Discuss to what extent both of these quotes reflect attitudes towards social responsibility in the author's context.
+• Discuss to what extent these quotes reflect attitudes towards social responsibility in our contemporary context.

 Technology

 In 2020, the state of Victoria implemented mobile phone restrictions in all schools.
 Queensland followed in 2021, then South Australia and New South Wales in 2023.
 Mobile phones have now been banned or restricted in all Australian public schools.